Breaking: #107438 - Default parseFunc configuration for Fluid Styled Content

 Copied!

-For custom CSS classes on HTML elements, use CSS or add the classes through other means like Fluid templates or custom TypoScript processing.
+For custom CSS classes on HTML elements, use custom CSS or add them through Fluid templates or TypoScript processing instead.

-If you require the previous link handling behavior, you need to explicitly configure the parseFunc settings:
+If you require the previous link-handling behavior, configure it explicitly:

 lib.parseFunc_RTE {